A first Deep-Learning study

 Use case presentation

-In this example, a finite-difference parallel solver is used to solve the heat equation on a cartesian grid of size .
+In this example, a finite-difference parallel solver is used to solve the heat equation on a cartesian grid of size and the time discretization .
 The solver input variables are:

 • the initial temperature across the domain,